Raúl Brancaccio

 Raúl Brancaccio (born 4 May 1997) is an Italian tennis player.

-Brancaccio has a career high ATP singles ranking of world No. 121 achieved on 13 February 2023.
-He also has a career high ATP doubles ranking of world No. 255 achieved on 15 October 2018.
+He has a career high ATP singles ranking of world No. 121 achieved on 13 February 2023.
+He also has a career high ATP doubles ranking of world No. 252 achieved on 26 September 2022.

 Career

+2021: ATP debut

 Brancaccio made his ATP main draw debut at the 2021 Emilia-Romagna Open after qualifying for the singles main draw.

+2023: Top 125 debut

-He won his second Challenger title at the 2023 Open Nouvelle-Calédonie in Noumea, New Caledonia defeating Laurent Lokoli.
+He won his second Challenger title at the 2023 Open Nouvelle-Calédonie in Nouméa, New Caledonia saving a championship point before a four-hour rain delay, defeating Frenchman Laurent Lokoli.
+He reached his second Challenger final at the 2023 Tenerife Challenger II for the season where he lost to Matteo Arnaldi.
+As a result, he reached a new career-high ranking of No. 121 on 13 February 2023.

+Controversy

+On March 25, 2024, Raul Brancaccio played against Pierre-Hugues Herbert in the first round of the 2024 Tennis Napoli Cup Challenger.
+After failing to convert 7 match points, he went on to lose the match.
+Despite being born 20 minutes away from Napoli in Torre del Greco, the crowd was actively hostile towards him.
+After the match, he took to Instagram to voice his displeasure in a strongly worded statement, blaming sports bettors for the chaos during the match.

 Personal life

 Brancaccio has a Spanish mother and an Italian father.
 His sister Nuria Brancaccio is also a tennis player.